busgurlu/cakephp-recaptcha/readme.md

 	    'Recaptcha' => array('bootstrap' => true)
 	));

-Do not call CakePlugin::loadAll(); beacuse yout bootstrap file will be not included and your plugin will not work correctly.
+Do not call only CakePlugin::loadAll(); beacuse yout bootstrap file will be not included and your plugin will not work correctly.

 To use the recaptcha plugin its required to modify these two lines in app/Plugins/recaptcha/Config/bootstrap.php file